woohook/virreled/README.md

 > tcc.exe src/virreled.c

 ## Running the game
-Start the game by specifying car and track:
+Start the virreled executable to run the game.

+Car and track can be selected via additional command line arguments:

 ### On Linux
 > ./virreled cars/car4 tracks/track22